modestcoin/modestcoin/README.md

 https://modestcoin.org (Coming soon!, featuring a WebWallet for ease of use.)
 http://modestchain.com:3001 (Blockchain explorer, *(In manual mode) please manually search for your transactions*)
-http://modestchain.com:8080 (NOMP for mining pool, will be further updated and developed 3rd Party)
+http://modestchain.com:8080 (NOMP for mining pool, will be further updated and developed)

 What is Modestcoin?
 ----------------